 Medicaid is a particularly important program in Puerto Rico because the population suffers from some of the highest rates of poverty and chronic disease, including diabetes and cardiovascular disease, in America.
 Despite their great need for Medicaid, the American citizens of Puerto Rico receive the lowest per-capita federal Medicaid funding in the nation.
 Medicaid is also funded differently in Puerto Rico than in the states, at the expense of the Americans on the island.
 In Puerto Rico, Congress funds Medicaid with capped, short-term funds—frequently jeopardizing the island's federal Medicaid funding.

-The Medicaid funding and federal matching rate established by Congress in 2019 is set to expire on September 30, 2021.
+The Medicaid funding and federal matching rate established by Congress is set to expire on December 13, 2022.
 MMAPA is calling on Congress to identify a long-term, permanent, bipartisan solution to address this impending Medicaid cliff.
 If the federal government continues to underfund Medicaid in Puerto Rico, the island will face an increasing risk of a humanitarian crisis.

 Medicaid and the Children's Health Insurance Program (CHIP) cover 1.52 million Americans in Puerto Rico—approximately 50% of the island's population.
 And yet, in FY2020, federal Medicaid per capita spending in Puerto Rico was just: